Coveros/codeveros/charts/codeveros/README.md

-# CODEveros Chart
+# Codeveros Chart

 ## Introduction

-This chart installs CODEveros as a single helm release.
-It is largely an umbrella for the lower-level service charts, along with an ingress or proxy to establish a single endpoint for external access.
+This chart installs Codeveros as a single helm release.
+It is largely an umbrella for the lower-level service charts, along with an optional proxy to establish a single endpoint for external access.
 The proxy forwards requests to the codeveros-gateway and codeveros-ui services.

 * [codeveros-auth-service](../codeveros-auth-service)